jernejp21/VoiceNavi/Readme.md

 ## Volume adjustment

-If SW2 is put into "Chime" position, 1st song in flash will be consciously played.
+If SW2 is put into position 1, 1st song in flash will continuously play and VR3 volume can be adjusted.
+If position 3 is selected, 1st song in flash will continuously play and VR4 volume can be adjusted.
 This can be used to adjust volume.
-If neutral or "Voice" position is selected, normal operation mode is selected.
+Normal operation mode is position 2.

 ## How to use (on Windows)
 To edit source code, use [E2 Studio](https://www.renesas.com/us/en/software-tool/e-studio).
-Version used for this project is 2021-04 (21.4.0).
+Version used for this project is 2021-04 (22.1.0).

+**IMPORTANT!
+Use GCC compiler version 8.3.0.202004.
+Do not use 8.3.202102 or newer.
+Compiling doesn't work in 202102 version.**

 For updating FW, use [Renesas Flash Programmer V3](https://www.renesas.com/us/en/software-tool/renesas-flash-programmer-programming-gui#download).
  - Power off the device and set **boot** jumper.